OzuYatamutsu/flask-id3-file-store/README.md

 ## `POST` to `/upload`
 **Parameters**: **`file_data`** The raw file data.

 Uploads a file to the file store.
-ID3 tags are parsed on the server and the metadata database is updated accordingly.
+ID3 tags are parsed on the server and the metadata database is updated accordingly.<br />
+(See `example-post.py` for an example.)

 ## `GET` to `/get_file/`_filename_
 **Parameters**: **`filename`** The name of the file (as provided by `/ls` above).